-When you eat or drink, food passes down the esophagus or the feeding tube into your stomach.
+When we eat or drink, food passes down the esophagus or the feeding tube into your stomach.
 There it combines with the stomach acids and passes into the intestines where further digestion takes place.
-There is a valve in between the esophagus and the stomach which prevents food from going back into the food pipe.
+There is a junction in between the esophagus and the stomach which prevents food from going back into the food pipe.

-In babies, this valve is not fully developed and causes food to return to the feeding tube (this condition is known as infant reflux or gastroesophageal reflux) and causes spitting up.
+In babies, this muscle is not fully developed and causes food to return to the feeding tube (this condition is known as infant reflux or gastroesophageal reflux) and causes spitting up.

 Your baby’s stomach is too small to ingest more.
 At birth, your little one’s stomach will be the size of a tiny marble.
 In three days of time, it will become like a ping-pong ball but cannot hold a lot.
 When she is about four months, her tummy can hold small amounts of milk.
 Therefore, feeding or swallowing more can push food past the valve, causing spitting up in babies.
 However, as your child grows, the valve also develops, and food does not travel back to the food pipe.